Elijah: Prophet saint

 Elijah has been venerated as the patron saint of Bosnia and Herzegovina since 26 August 1752, replacing George of Lydda at the request of Bishop Pavao Dragičević.
 The reasons for the replacement are unclear.
 It has been suggested that Elijah was chosen because of his importance to all three main religious groups in Bosnia and Herzegovina—Catholics, Muslims and Orthodox Christians.
 Pope Benedict XIV is said to have approved Bishop Dragičević's request with the remark that a wild nation deserved a wild patron.

 Prophet Elias is commemorated by the Catholic Church on 17 June.
-He is also commemorated by Eastern Orthodox Church on April 14 with all saint Sinai monks.
+He is also commemorated by the Eastern Orthodox Church on 14 April with all holy Sinai monks.

 Carmelite tradition

 Elijah is revered as the spiritual Father and traditional founder of the Catholic religious Order of Carmelites.
 In addition to taking their name from Mt.
 Carmel where the first hermits of the order established themselves, the Calced Carmelite and Discalced Carmelite traditions pertaining to Elijah focus upon the prophet's withdrawal from public life.
 The medieval Carmelite Book of the First Monks offers some insight into the heart of the Orders' contemplative vocation and reverence for the prophet.
+In 1725, the Holy See of the Catholic Church, during the reign of Pope Benedict XIII, allowed the Carmelites to place a statue of the Prophet Elias in St. Peter's Basilica, denoting him as their founder.

 In the 17th century the Bollandist Society, whose declared aim was to search out and classify materials concerning the saints venerated by the Church, and to print what seemed to be the most reliable sources of information entered into controversy with the Carmelites on this point.
 In writing of St. Albert, Patriarch of Jerusalem and author of the Carmelite rule, the Bollandist Daniel Papebroch stated that the attribution of Carmelite origin to Elijah was insufficiently grounded.
 The Carmelites reacted strongly.
 From 1681 to 1698 a series of letters, pamphlets and other documents was issued by each side.
 The Carmelites were supported by a Spanish tribunal, while the Bollandists had the support of Jean de Launoy and the Sorbonne.
 In November 1698, Pope Innocent XII ordered an end to the controversy.